WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 A [1.3576 1516 btc]  -->  B [1.0135 6515 btc]
                           C [0.3440 4861 btc]

-Second transaction
+Second transaction (RBF)

 A [1.3576 1516 btc]  -->  B [1.0135 6515 btc]
                           C [0.3440 4721 btc] (= change)
 ```

-Out of this privacy concern, Wasabi does not utilize RBF fee bumping.
+Because of this privacy leak, Wasabi does not utilize RBF fee bumping.

 ## Your options to use change privately